Note: These guidelines have been updated with policy changes as of Sept. 21, 2021.

 We accept official bottle/can renderings.
 We allow bottle and can (including multipack) photos and renderings to be added as labels.
 The backgrounds of these labels can either be white or can be stylized to look like the artwork on the can/bottle or stylized in a thematic way to the can/bottle artwork.
 However, the only subject of the label must be the can(s) or bottle(s).

-Files must be greater than 200x200 px in size and in JPEG and PNG format.
+Files should be greater than 400x400 px in size and in JPEG or PNG format.
 If you have trouble uploading large PNG files, try converting the file to a JPEG and uploading the JPEG.

 We do not accept glasses of beer, zoomed-in labels, photos of labels, renderings/photographs with a glass (filled or empty) of the liquid, or renderings/photographs with other elements (ex. fruit, hands, candy, animals).